-The Avent Ferry Road Corridor Study will develop a community-generated vision for the character of the corridor’s public realm and adjacent land uses into the future.
+The Avent Ferry Road Corridor Study will develop a community-generated vision for its transformation into a revitalized, multi-modal, and distinguished corridor of the future.
 The information gathered in conjunction with public meetings and other means will provide a framework of data, observations, and community input that will serve as the basis for the study.
-The city has selected ColeJenest and Stone as the primary consultant for the study.
+The city selected ColeJenest and Stone as the primary consultant for the study.
 ColeJenest and Stone, along with WSP Parsons Brinckerhoff and Rose and Associates, will help lead the Corridor Study.

-Thanks to all who were able to make it out to our Public Design Workshop at Mission Valley Shopping Center!
-We had close to 100 participants in what was a fun, exciting and productive event.
-The project team is now compiling the concepts generated at the workshop, all of which will inform the Draft Recommendations, to be presented at a public meeting in the new year.
+Thanks to all who were able to make it out to our third community meeting - the Public Design Workshop at Mission Valley Shopping Center!
+We had close to 100 participants in what was a fun, exciting, and productive event.
+The project team is now compiling the concepts generated at the workshop, all of which will inform the Draft Recommendations in the final study report.
 Topics addressed at the workshop include the following;

 - A new design vision for Avent Ferry Road, from Western Boulevard to Tryon Road.
 Participants and the project team identified preferred streetscape designs for four unique segments of the road.

 - A redevelopment vision for the study area’s northern end, including Mission Valley Shopping Center, NCSU, and Catholic Diocese properties.

 - A redevelopment vision for the Avent Ferry Shopping Center at Gorman Street.

 - Redevelopment concepts for multifamily residential properties between Varsity Drive and Gorman Street.

 Based on additional analysis of the input received at this meeting, draft design alternate recommendations will be completed in late January, with public meetings and an online comment period to follow.
 Stay tuned!